OML-Team/open-metric-learning/docs/source/oml/logging.rst

     :alt: Graphs

-On the example above you can observe the graphs of:
+In the example above you can observe the graphs of:

 * `Metrics <https://open-metric-learning.readthedocs.io/en/latest/contents/metrics.html>`_
   such as ``CMC@1``, ``Precision@5``, ``MAP@5``, which were provided in a config file as ``metric_args``.
-Note, you can set ``metrics_args.return_only_main_category: False`` to log metrics independently for each category (if your dataset has ones).
+  Note, you can set ``metrics_args.return_only_main_category: False`` to log metrics independently for each of the categories (if your dataset has ones).

 * Loss values averaged over batches and epochs.
-  Some of built-in OML's losses have their unique additional statics that are also logged.
+  Some of the built-in OML's losses have their unique additional statics that is also logged.
   We used
   `TripletLossWithMargin <https://open-metric-learning.readthedocs.io/en/latest/contents/losses.html#oml.losses.triplet.TripletLossWithMiner>`_
-  for our example, which comes along with tracking of positive distances, negative distances and a fraction of active triplets (for which loss is greater than zero).
+  in our example, which comes along with tracking positive distances, negative distances and a fraction of active triplets (those for which loss is greater than zero).

 .. image:: https://i.ibb.co/Xx4kQrB/errors-neptune-oml.png